‘At A Glance (Details Below)’ Emergency Care

 These days most local councils do not have facilities to hold animals.
 The majority will send animals directly to the Animal Welfare League.
 The exceptions are:

 - Campbelltown City Council has its own pound facility where dogs are held for three days before being sent to the AWL.

 - Eastern suburbs councils such as Norwood, Payneham & St Peters send dogs to All Pets Boarding Village.
 (Mt Osmond) where they stay for four days, before being sent to the AWL.

 Many councils either post found animals on their website or keep a list at their reception desk.
 While these are worth checking, they will not be updated out of hours or on weekends, so checking at the shelters is likely to produce a faster result.

 Good Luck.
 And please make sure once you’ve found your lost pet, you remove the online ads, fliers, and notify the places you rang.
-In case you were wondering why I haven’t mentioned deliberate theft, it’s very unlikely except for puppies left in easily accessed yards.

 By Andrew Spanner BVSc(Hons) MVetStud, a vet in Adelaide, Australia.
 These help topics are from a series regularly posted on Facebook and Twitter.
 The information provided here is not intended to be used as a substitute for going to the vet.
 If your pet has has a problem, please seek veterinary attention.